 WAPF staff and volunteers work with the venue’s kitchen staff for months beforehand to ensure that all of the meals served are made according to WAPF dietary principles, employing traditional methods of preparing unprocessed “nose to tail” whole foods the way humans were designed to eat.
 It is delicious.
 Meals are prepared with soaked, sprouted and fermented foods, plenty of bone broth, organ meats and, of course, raw dairy.

 Notably, every meal was served with a some kind of probiotic food — often a small serving of fermented sauerkraut or kimchi, plus a cup of kombucha or water kefir.

-Fermentation is one of the oldest means of food preservation, harnessing the Lactobacilli bacteria naturally present on the surface of fruits and vegetables to protect against spoilage.
-It preserves the food by encouraging the growth of this “good” bacteria at the expense of “bad” bacteria.
-Lactobacillus produces lactic acid, which lowers the food’s pH and creates an acidic environment inhospitable to harmful, putrefying microorganisms, thus helping to extend the food’s shelf life.
+In the days before refrigeration, fermentation was a method of food preservation by harnessing the Lactobacilli bacteria naturally present on the surface of fruits and vegetables to protect against spoilage.
+By encouraging the growth of the “good” bacteria at the expense of the “bad,” organic acids are formed, which lower the food’s pH and create an acidic environment inhospitable to harmful, putrefying microorganisms, thus helping to extend the food’s shelf life.

 It’s also a great way to get some probiotics and digestive enzymes into your diet.